EnriqueEP81/protobuf-broker-cli/README.md

   optional string email = 3;
 }
 ```
 The protobuf has been compiled to a Java class using **protoc-31.1-win64.zip** (https://github.com/protocolbuffers/protobuf/releases/tag/v31.1)
+RabbitMQ is chosen over Kafka since it’s lighter and easier to run for this CLI tool

 ## Start RabbitMQ